 If you are feeling stressed, please share your feelings with your partner.
 If you do not have a partner, try talking to a friend or family member.
 Sometimes even sharing what you are feeling can make you feel better.
 Having another person’s point of view can also help you work through solutions or put your experiences in a different perspective.

 Your mental load will exponentially grow as you become a mother.
-You may be experiencing it now thinking about prenatal appointments, prenatal testing, ultrasounds, baby showers, what kind of crib should you get for your baby, planning for maternity leave, what you will do for childcare if you return to work.
-It is a never-ending list of things that you keep track of in your head that can easily contribute to stress.
+You may be experiencing it now, thinking about prenatal appointments, prenatal testing, ultrasounds, baby showers, what kind of crib you should get for your baby, planning for maternity leave, and what you will do for childcare if you return to work.
+It is a never-ending list of things you track in your head that can easily contribute to stress.

 One tip that may help with your mental load is to get everything written down and out of your head.
-You can make a note on your phone, on a pad of paper, or in a task management app.
-If you are remembering that you need to take your car in for an oil change, schedule it, so you don’t have to think about it.
-Get those items out of your head and record somewhere other than your brain.
+I like to call this a brain dump.
+You can make a note on your phone, paper, or task management app.
+If you remember that you need to take your car in for an oil change, schedule it so you don’t have to think about it.
+Get those items out of your head and record them somewhere other than your brain.

 If you are carrying the bulk of the mental load in your household, you are the project manager of your home.
 If you can, delegate, automate, or batch tasks.
 Delegating tasks seems like a great solution, but for delegation to be successful means that someone else should complete the task without you having to follow up.
-If you ask your partner to tackle a project before the family visits, but you feel like you have to remind your partner to do it or follow up, you have not removed the task from your mental load.
-Even asking your partner or friends, or family for assistance with small things can take a lot of your plate.
-If you can financially delegate some tasks to a third party, take advantage of it.
-Sign up for a meal delivery service, get your groceries delivered, hire a service to clean your house.
+If you ask your partner to tackle a project before the family visits but feel like you have to remind your partner to do it or follow up, you have not removed the task from your mental load.
+Even asking your partner, friends, or family for assistance with small things can take a lot off your plate.
+If you have the financial means to delegate tasks to a paid service, take advantage of it.
+Sign up for a meal delivery service, get your groceries delivered, and hire a service to clean your house.

 Diet, Sleep, and Health

 Pregnancy can present some challenges to sleeping well, but you can also do a lot to prioritize and improve your sleep.
 Stress and diet can affect each other.
-When you are stressed out, you may be indulging in less healthy food.
+When stressed out, you may indulge in less healthy food.
 Eating unhealthy food can also affect your energy and health, increasing stress.
-Your diet does not need to be perfect, but you should be prioritizing healthy whole foods.
-To fill any nutritional gaps, you should be taking a high-quality prenatal vitamin.
-You may also be interested in supporting and boosting your immune system, especially during particularly stressful periods.
+Your diet does not need to be perfect, but you should prioritize healthy whole foods.
+You should take a high-quality prenatal vitamin to fill any nutritional gaps.
+You may also be interested in supporting and boosting your immune system, especially during stressful periods.
 The healthier you are overall, the better you will manage your stress, and the more you can mitigate stress’s adverse short and long-term effects.

 It may seem counterintuitive that exercise can help you manage stress when the act of exercise puts physical stress on your body.
 Exercise can cause changes to many hormones, including those involved in your stress response.
 It can also help with many symptoms resulting from chronic stress, like cardiovascular issues and impaired immune function.

 One of the challenges is that stress can impair your efforts to be physically active.
 The more stress you experience, the less motivated you may be to work out.
 One way to combat this feedback loop is to make exercise a habit.
-One of the most beneficial things you can do for your health is exercise regularly.
-That could mean you join a gym, sign up for classes, or simply that you walk in your neighborhood every day.
+One of the most beneficial things you can do for your health is to exercise regularly.
+That could mean you join a gym, sign up for classes, or walk in your neighborhood daily.
 The key to incorporating exercise into your routine is finding something that works for you and being consistent.
-Sometimes consistency means that you do it even when you are stressed and don’t feel like it.
+Sometimes consistency means you do it even when you are stressed and don’t feel like it.
 In the long run, you will experience less stress and better manage your stress.